Gluten-Free Restaurants You Have to Try in Alaska

 Blue Roof Bistro

 If you’re like me, you will look at this menu and think, ” I don’t know about this.”
 We didn’t eat here our first night because we couldn’t determine what we’d get from the menu.
-The reviews were great on Find Me Gluten Free and GrubHub.
+The reviews on Find Me Gluten Free and GrubHub were great.
 We knew it had to be good, so we went for it even though we were skeptical.
 Don’t be us!
 Eat here; it was so good!
 This is one of the places we still talk about, and we kick ourselves for not going the first day in Fairbanks… we went every other day we were in the city.

 The burgers were delicious, and the gluten-free bun was good.